Elaynne/DataStructureLib/README.md

 # DataStructureLib
 This library has my implementations of basic data structures using C# and .net core for studies purposes.

+I promise that I will write appropriate test cases.

 ## TO-DO

 ## Structures: